evwalz/precipitation_forecasting/README.md

 # Replication for "24-Hour Probabilistic Forecasts of Precipitation for Northern Tropical Africa "

 ## Content and Instruction
-Code to build data-driven models, to produce precipitation forecasts and to replicate Figure 9 from the paper "Physics-Based vs Data-Driven 24-Hour Probabilistic Forecasts of Precipitation for Northern Tropical Africa".
+Code to build data-driven models, to produce precipitation forecasts and to replicate Figures from the paper "Physics-Based vs Data-Driven 24-Hour Probabilistic Forecasts of Precipitation for Northern Tropical Africa".

 File paths are relative to folder structure in this package.
 If necessary adapt path to data in the files of the folder [scripts](./scripts/).
 The folder [scripts](./scripts/) contains jupyter notebooks to compute data-driven forecasts, an R-file to compute EMOS method and jupyter notebooks to visualize results: